benweare/GiveMeED/README.md

 <img src="https://github.com/benweare/GiveMeED/blob/main/assets/GUI2.png" width="400" alt="ExportInSitu Graphical User Interface" />

 ExportInSitu provides a convienient way to convert DigitialMicrograph's InSitu file format to a format compatible with data reduction software.
-Currently PETS2 and DIALS formats are supported, but this could be easily extended in the future.
+Currently PETS2 and DIALS formats are supported, but this may be extended in the future.

-It works by opening the InSitu dataset in DigitalMicrograph as a stack.
-At this point the user may perform post-capture processing, such as binning or cropping.
+ExportInSitu works by opening the InSitu dataset in DigitalMicrograph as a stack.
+At this point the user may perform any image processing they choose, such as binning or cropping.
 The dataset is then exported as a .dm4 stack, a directory of .tif files, or both.
-The experimental metadata is read from the CIF written by GiveMeED, which is used to write "import.phil" or .pets2 project.
+The experimental metadata is read from the CIF written by GiveMeED, which is used to write "import.phil" for DIALS or a .pets2 project for PETS2.

 ExportInSitu uses the included Python module export_insitu.
 This can be installed into DigitalMicrograph's Python virtual environment, or the module can be imported at runtime by setting the path to the module location witin ExportInSitu.